vEnhance/1802/src/preface.typ

   - In particular, I got a lot of words of thanks and encouragements from my students this year, which I am indeed grateful for.
     I certainly wouldn't have had the motivation to type these notes without these kind words.
-- The author thanks Ritwin Narra for several corrections.
+- The author thanks Ritwin Narra and Royce Yao for several corrections.
 - Finally, the author thanks OpenAI for being gifted a Plus subscription to ChatGPT, which helped a lot with generating sample questions and solutions throughout the document.